NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/data-preproc/data-preproc.rst

   source atacseq_data.sh

-You should see a directory named ``atacseq``:
+You should see a newly created directory named ``atacseq``.
+Everything you need for completing the ATAC-seq tutorials is located there.
+When you enter ``atacseq`` you'll see several other directories. ``results`` contains precomputed results of (most of) the steps, so you can continue in case something goes wrong along the way.
+You can enter ``analysis``; this is where we'll be working today.

 .. code-block:: bash

+	cd atacseq
   	ls .
-  cd ./atacseq
+  	cd analysis

 Read Mapping Statistics
 =========================

+As stated above, we use data which has already been mapped to a reference.
-To start with, we can inspect the statistics of the unprocessed data.
+To start with, we can inspect the statistics of these unprocessed data.
 We will be working in directory ``processedData``:

 .. code-block:: bash